mivk/tb_imap2local/README.md

 * Briefly go over each mailbox in each folder or subfolder to force TB to actually do the download.
 * Close Thuderbird
 * Run the script with the source and destination folders as arguments.
+* Remove the `.bak` backup files created while updating the mailboxes: use them to check the changes made if you like, then use the commands shown after the script run to delete the backup files.

 # Example
     tb_imap2local "$HOME/.thunderbird/xx.default/ImapMail/mail.example.com" \